prschmid/schnecke/README.md

 If a duplicate slug is to be created, a number is automatically appended to the end of the slug.
 For example, if there is a slug `foo`, the second one would become `foo-2`, the third `foo-3`, and so forth.

+It is important to note that the maximum length of a slug does not include the addition of the sequence identifier at the end.
+By default the maximum length of a slug is 32 characters, but if a sequence number is added, it will be 34 characters when we append the `-2`, `-3`, etc. This was done on purpose so that the base slug always remains constant and does not get truncated.

 ### Defining a custom uniqueness scope

 There are times when we want slugs not be unique for all objects of type `A`, but rather for a smaller scope.
 For example, let's say we have a system with multiple `Accounts`, each containing `Record`s.
 If we want the slug for the `Record` to be unique only within the scope of an `account` we can do by providing the uniqueness scope when setting up the slug.